Crashlens/crashlens_detector/README.md

 - `cost` (float): Cost of the API call
 - `name`, `startTime`, etc.: Any other metadata

-💡 CrashLens expects JSONL with per-call metrics (model, tokens, cost).
+💡 Crashens Detector expects JSONL with per-call metrics (model, tokens, cost).
 Works with LangChain logs, OpenAI api.log, Claude, Gemini, and more.

 ---